Updated 2022 Covid-19 Safety Protocols for Whale Watching Trips

 3. We discourage passengers from going inside into the wheelhouse on both vessels.
 There are perspex screens between the inside seats on M.V.
 "Blasket Princess" .

 4. We encourage passengers to stay in their own family group or friends or couple group / pods on deck and observe social distancing [2 meters] from other family or social groups / pods.

 5. All high traffic areas and frequently touched surfaces are wiped down with approved cleaner prior to and after boarding and the vessel is deep cleaned at the end of each day.

-6. Passengers may be required to wear masks while on deck and duringb the trip.
-At the moment - January 16th, 2021 - it is uncertain what the situation re immunisation and the extent of Covid-19 will be during the Summer and Autumn of 2021, but hopefully there will be a vast improvement.
+6. At the moment - January 09th, 2022 - it is uncertain what the situation re immunisation and the extent of Covid-19 will be during the Summer and Autumn of 2022, but hopefully there will be a vast improvement.
 We will make decisions about mask wearing or not in real time during the summer and at all times we will observe current medical advice and government regulations and protocols.

 Last season we had a successful and safe season for all of our passengers and crew, observing all the protocols, and hopefully we will have a similar safe and enjoyable season again this year.

 7. We regard the open deck of a dolphin and whale watching tour boat around Dingle Bay and the Blasket islands as a safe environment once all our protocols are observed and our passengers observe their own social and personal responsibilities.